 "Well, sorry I haven't been dedicating every single second of my life to you."
 Imogen replied rolling her eyes.
 It amazed and bewildered her how when talking to Roman her more acerbic side came out.
 A side she didn't even knew existed until rightfully meeting the Godfrey boy.
 If it had been anyone else she probably would have been her usual shy and quiet self.
 Except when speaking to her grandmother or Peter.
 With them she wasn't shy...but she also wasn't as caustic as she was with Roman.
 "I apologize for that.
 I really do."
 She sarcastically said to him.

 The way she spoke in that hard tone of voice got Roman to grin again.
 The O'Dwyer girl really was easy to mess with.
 He just loved that.
 "God."
 Roman suddenly chortled.
-"I really did miss these nice conversation between us, Immy."
+"I really did miss these nice conversations between us, Immy."
 After saying that he waited for the reaction he knew he was going to get for calling her by that nickname.
 He was mildly disappointed though when she didn't roll her eyes at him or even formed her facial features into a glare.

 Imogen had to stop herself from snapping at him for using that ridiculous nickname he had insisted on calling her.
 That's how he had been addressing her for the last few days.
 She doubted he was going to stop anytime soon.
 Even with the obvious dislike she made towards the nickname...he didn't stop.
 Imogen had a feeling he was waiting for her typical upset reaction right about now.
 Well if that was the case he was about to be disappointed because that wasn't going to happen right now.
 Instead she breathed in and out before calming down.
-"What are you really doing here anyway?"
+"What are you really doing here?"
 She placidly asked, turning the conversation around.
 Imogen raised her eyebrows slightly.
 "Was is just to tell me all that?"
 She doubted that was the real reason he was in the library.
-In the amount of time Imogen's been at the high-school she's never once seen Roman in the library.
+In the amount of time Imogen's been at the high school she's never once seen Roman in the library.
 Why now of all times?

 Roman still felt disappointed that he wasn't able to get an ardent reaction out of her.
 He wasn't down the dumps for long because he knew another way he could get Imogen to react.
 Although this way guaranteed a flustered reaction instead of an annoyed one, but he had no problems with that whatsoever.
 Roman always liked it whenever she got red in the face anyways.
 Stepping closer towards her, Roman carelessly eyed her up and down.
 Even with the baggy clothing she had on and her slightly unkempt hair he couldn't help but be lured in by her.
 There was just something about Imogen O'Dwyer that made Roman Godfrey want to have her more than any of the other girls he had come across with.
 Looking down into her dark eyes with his green eyes he spoke...ever so lowly.
 "What if it was?"
 He asked her.